 • If additional sequences are obtained, total imaging time should not exceed 60 minutes

-• Brain metastasis velocity (BMV) since upfront SRS must be >= 4 brain metastases/year
+• Brain metastasis velocity (BMV) since last SRS must be >= 4 brain metastases/year

 • The patient or a legally authorized representative must provide study-specific informed consent prior to study entry

-• Pathologically (histologically or cytologically) proven diagnosis of non-small cell lung cancer, melanoma, breast cancer, renal cell carcinoma, or gastrointestinal cancer within 10 years prior to randomization.
+• Pathologically (histologically or cytologically) proven diagnosis of small cell cancer, non-small cell lung cancer, melanoma, breast cancer, renal cell carcinoma, or gastrointestinal cancer within 10 years prior to randomization.
 If the original histologic proof of malignancy is greater than 10 years, then pathological (i.e., more recent) confirmation is required (e.g., from a systemic metastasis or brain metastasis)

 • Other histologies are not permitted